zephyrproject-rtos/zephyr/doc/services/formatted_output.rst

   static packaging is possible and it will append all detected strings.
 Character pointer used for ``%p`` will be considered as string pointer.
 Copying from unexpected location can have serious consequences (e.g., memory fault or security violation).
+* Packaging does not support string with precision specifier, e.g. ``%.10s``.
+That is because packaging looks only at argument types.
+Using this parameter will result in appending whole string to the message (until null termination) which may lead to exceeded message size or fault if string is not null terminated.

 API Reference
 *************